-Portand, Oregon, police make arrests at downtown rally
+Portand, Oregon, police detain people at downtown rally

 The rally came as Portland has seen nearly nightly protests since the police killing of George Floyd in late May.

+Associated Press photographer John Locher contributed to this report.
 Ho reported from Seattle.